davestewart/davestewart-content/content/archive/projects/personal/mashifesto/index.md

 ---
+date: 2013-08-12
 description: Twitter mash-up, winning 3rd place at the Digital Sizzle Art Hack 2013
-date: 2013-08-12
+summary: |
+  A Twitter mashup that won 3rd place at the Digital Sizzle Art Hack 2013, built rapidly to remix and collage user-generated content from the social platform into a real-time interactive experience.
+tech: JavaScript, HTML, Twitter API
 tags:
   - webapp
   - frontend